top of page

 Right to Die at Home and the NHS

-Many people do not know that there is a right to die at home and feel they have to go along with what is easier for the hositals to organise.
-The NHS does provide good information in how you can organise hospice care and end of life care so hopefully it will not be a challenge.
+Many people do not know that there is a right to die at home and feel they have to go along with what is easier for the hospitals to organise.
+The NHS does provide good information in how you can organise hospice care and end of life care so hopefully it will no longer be a challenge.

 Be in control.
 Be Certain